nfagerlund/note_systems/README.md

 The iOS version can't put that first-line summary into the title — kinda sucks, but I just can't find a way to rename an iCloud Drive file with Shortcuts, so c'est la vie.
 I might experiment with bringing up a text field that you can type a first line into before opening the new file; haven't decided yet if that'd be annoying or not.
 LMK if you come up with something brilliant.

-There were a few extra things I eventually added:
+There were a few extra tools I eventually added:

-- The "tear out page" script reverses the components of the filename, which takes a page out of the timeline and moves it to the end of the list.
-Sometimes useful.
+- The "tear out page" script reverses the elements of the filename, which takes a page out of the timeline and moves it to the end of the list.
+Useful if one particular page is the most important thing you're working on for a week.
-- The "fix slug" script leaves a page in the timeline, but updates its slug to match the current first line; useful when the current slug doesn't match the content, or if you've been using the iOS shortcut.
+- The "fix slug" script leaves a page in the timeline, but updates its slug to match the current first line.
+Useful when the slug doesn't match the content anymore, or if you've been using the iOS shortcut.

 ------